-Another potential benefit of having security certification is reduced insurance costs and being able to get insurance against cyber risks.
+Another potential benefit of security certification is obtaining insurance against cyber risks and reduced insurance costs.